Support & well-being

 Due to the sensitive nature, complaints of harassment or discrimination will be investigated with particular care and will remain, where possible, confidential.
 The purpose of this provision is to protect the confidentiality of the person making the complaint and the reputation of the person being complained about until the matter has been resolved.
 If it is deemed that the safety of an individual(s) is at risk of serious harm, confidentiality in these circumstances may be overridden by legal obligations to disclose.

 Members of the University who are feeling harassed and/or bullied are encouraged to deal with the matter informally if possible.
 It is advisable to keep records of incidents and copies of any emails etc incase the matter is escalated at a later date.
-Members of Confide are available to support individuals in dealing with the matter informally.

 There are a number of ways in which the matter can be dealt with informally including: